Using the Digital Signature Feature in Client Dispute Manager Software

 Client Approval

-The client gives permission during:- Client auto sign-up
+The client gives permission during:

-- Digital contract signing
+Digital contract signing

 Signature Capture